zagarsuren/uts-ai-showcase-herdwatch/README.md

 <!-- GETTING STARTED -->
 # UTS AI Showcase 2024 - HerdWatch Project
 ### About
 Livestock management is a crucial aspect of agriculture, requiring efficient methods for counting and monitoring animal behaviour.
 Traditional methods rely heavily on manual labour and can be time-consuming, costly, and prone to errors.
 In recent years, computer vision techniques have emerged as a promising solution to automate these processes.
 This project aims to develop a system for livestock counting and behaviour detection using computer vision algorithms.
 The proposed system utilises state-of-the-art deep learning techniques to process images or video footage captured from surveillance cameras installed in livestock facilities or drones.
-In this report, we developed a cattle behaviour detection system and compared the results using Faster-RCNN, YOLOv5, YOLOv8 nano and YOLOv8 medium object detection models.

-### Demo Video:
-<iframe width="840" height="540" src="https://www.youtube.com/embed/E_jsOMbI-yE?si=AgPci3GnaYb6quON" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+In this system, we used YOLOv8 medium model to detect and count cattle.

 ### Prerequisites
 * A local computer or a compatible edge device